 - [1] Yard widths calculated on the basis of average per 100 feet, provided that the yard width at any point may not be less than 50% of the minimums stated in the table.
-Required zoning district setbacks may be counted toward satisfying transition yard widths. - (2) Transition yard requirements are minimum regulations.
-Property owners who are subject to transition yard requirements may elect to provide a higher level transition yard. - (3) The city arborist is authorized to count existing vegetation and structural elements as satisfying all or part of transition yard requirements upon determining that such existing vegetation and structural elements meet the overall intent of these landscaping and screening regulations. - (2)(4) No buildings or parking areas may be located in required transition yards.
+Required zoning district setbacks may be counted toward satisfying transition yard widths. - [2] TY2 transition yard must include either (a) a fence/wall or (b) shrubs meeting the minimum requirements of this table. - (2) Transition yard requirements are minimum regulations.
+Property owners who are subject to transition yard requirements may elect to provide a higher level transition yard. - (3) The city arborist is authorized to count existing vegetation and structural elements as satisfying all or part of transition yard requirements upon determining that such existing vegetation and structural elements meet the overall intent of these landscaping and screening regulations.

+(2)(4) No buildings or parking areas may be located in required transition yards.